User-centered design calls for user research.

 UX Research will help you find the answers to this question.
 And when you realize the insights from these answers into a UX design process, you succeed in creating a result tailored for your users.

 A standard definition of UX research can be given as the systematic investigation of users, and their behavior, performed to gather insights that will aid the design process.
-It uses several investigative methods to understand user needs, attitudes, behavior, and pain points.
+This is why UX design services uses several investigative methods to understand user needs, attitudes, behavior, and pain points.

 UX research is all about gathering data and interpreting the feedback to understand what makes users tick.
 Several UX research methods are implemented to achieve this, about which we will see in the later sections.
 Now, let’s try and understand the reasons for UX research.